nuzhat-masud/top_test_bowlers_analysis/README.md

-# Data Analysis of all-time top bowlers in test matches
+# Analysis of all-time top bowlers in test matches

 **Background**
-The 79 greatest bowlers of all time has been listed in the dataset in separate rows according to total wickets they took in the span of their career as a cricketer.
+<br>The 79 greatest bowlers of all time has been listed in the dataset in separate rows according to total wickets they took in the span of their career as a cricketer.
 Along with wickets, their are 13 other attributes that are mentioned on each player.

 **Attributes:**
  - Player - name of the players